Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Discussion

-We also showed that there exist special cases where our proposed two-stage screening strategy offers no benefit, e.g. the case when the main effect of a biomarker and its interaction effect with the treatment to the response are in opposite directions, such that the marginal effect cancels out.
+We also showed that there exist special cases where our proposed two-stage screening strategy offers no benefit, e.g. the case when the main effect of a biomarker and its interaction effect with the treatment to the response are in opposite directions, which reduces the strength of the marginal association (sometimes leaving no detectable marginal effect) for true interactions.
 We suggest exploring the weighting scheme thus changing how much stage 1 information to be used in the following stage 2 tests as a future topic for investigation.
 Another technical caveat was shown by \citet{sun2018testing} that, for logistic regression, the interaction estimator under treatment misspecification can be biased when the biomarker is associated either indirectly or directly with the outcome.
 This is a generic issue to interaction modeling using logistic regression, but could manifest in our framework as an elevated family-wise error rate at stage 2 one-biomarker-a-time tests.
 Therefore, we highlight that, currently, our theoretical work only guarantees family-wise error rate control when using linear regression.
 The extent to which this bias might inflate family-wise error rates when applying our framework using logistic regression, and potential corrections, will be the topic of future work.
-We note, however, that since no strong evidence of interactions was found in our STOPAH case study, this bias is not a concern there - specifically the bias will generally manifest as false positives as opposed to false negatives.